New photo appears to show missing daughter of Dubai ruler alive

 A picture that appears to show Princess Latifa, the daughter of the ruler of Dubai, alive has been posted on two public Instagram accounts after she had not been seen or heard from in months.

-The image is the first time she has been seen in public since secret video messages were shared by the BBC in February.
+The image may mark the first time the princess has been seen in public since secret video messages were shared by the BBC in February.

 In those videos, she claimed that she was being held hostage by her father, the ruler of Dubai, and feared for her life.